 High-school students are also taught that they must accurately represent, not just the provenance of claims on which they rely, but also the substance of the material to which they refer.
 Yet it seems that Restrepo’s fourth-hand account may have failed even to accurately convey what was said in Eskew and Klink’s third-hand account.
 Eskew and Klink (“EK”) say the study showed that DPC patients “spend 85% less out of pocket for their total cost of care compared with the same level and amount of care in a traditional setting.”
 Restrepo offers instead that DPC patients “spend 85% less on total health care spending”.
 These seem to mean quite very different things.
 Dr. Eskew has confirmed to me that he was referring to primary care cost sharing for insured FFS patients.
 But primary care costs are only a part of “total health care spending”, referred to by Restrepo.

-The 33rd minute of his talk was the only point at which Dr. Forrest referred to comparative cost savings of DPC versus traditional patients as determined by NCSU business students.
+The 33rd minute of the Brian Forest talk relied on by Eskew and Klink was the only point at which Dr. Forrest referred to comparative cost savings of DPC versus traditional patients as determined by NCSU business students.
 For this, he showed a slide by those students which made exactly one cost comparsion: that of the employee share of premium for various employer sponsored insurance policies versus the full premium of a catastrophic policy ; the students computed a differential of 33%.

 Nothing could better demonstrate why it is broadly agreed that referrers should carefully examine the material to which they refer.
 This is precisely why the rules of citation prioritize primary reports of research results.
 Indeed, even when citation of secondary reports is allowed because, for example, the original source reference was physically unavailable for inspection, these rules nonetheless require details of the original source.